Ananya-Joshi/ananya-joshi.github.io/index.md

 🌟 Co-Organizer of the Delta Workshop for drift phenomena at KDD '24!
 [Link](https://aiimlab.org/events/KDD_2024_Discovering_Drift_Phenomena_in_Evolving_Landscape.html)
 🌟 Co-Organizer of the Data Driven Public Health Workshop at AAAI '25  [Link](https://sites.google.com/view/data-driven-public-health/home)
 🌟 Presenting at AAAI Doctoral Consortium 2025
-🌟 Presenting at KDD Doctoral Consortium 2024
+🌟 Accepted to KDD Doctoral Consortium 2024

 🌟 Gave a talk at CMU's Parallel Data Laboratory, Systems Group (Dec 2024)
 🌟 Had a great at at UIowa's Rising Stars Event (Dec 2024)